billhails/SabakiThemes/README.md

 ## Resources

 The `.blend` file used to generate these themes, plus its resources and a description, are now available in the [blender](blender) directory.
-I'd consider pull requests but I'm not initially to keen, its mainly for the curious.
+I'd consider pull requests but I'm not initially too keen, its mainly for the curious.

 ## License